isomerpages/nyp-wpl/_framework/05b-environment-implementations.md

 # **"Not all my staff like to learn… or learns the same way!"**

-#### *Sometimes it is difficult to create learning sessions at the workplace that suits the needs and preferences of all the staff.
+It is often difficult to create learning sessions at the workplace that suits the needs and preferences of all the staff.
+People tend to have different learning styles and learning preferences.

 Some staff are not so good in understanding English, some staff like to learn on their own while others like to learn together..
 They are different people!*

 Providing a supportive learning environment includes: